Skip to content

 Research on family caregiving consistently finds that the financial cost to caregiving children — in lost wages, reduced retirement savings, and career limitations — can be substantial over the caregiving period.

-The equitable approach: You leave the caregiving child an additional amount — either a specific sum or a larger percentage — explicitly tied to their caregiving contribution.
+The equal approach doesn't acknowledge the caregiving child's sacrifice at all.
+The equitable approach: you leave the caregiving child an additional amount explicitly tied to their caregiving contribution.

 Scenario 3: A Child With Special Needs